Fentanyl: Detection in biological fluids

+Detection for harm reduction purposes

+Fentanyl and fentanyl analogues can be qualitatively detected in drug samples using commercially available fentanyl testing strips or spot reagents.
+Following the principles of harm reduction, this test is to be used directly on drug samples as opposed to urine.
+To prepare a sample for testing, approximately 10 mg of the drug should be diluted into 1 teaspoon, or 5 mL, of water.
+Research in Dr. Lieberman's lab at the University of Notre Dame has reported false positive results on BTNX fentanyl testing strips with methamphetamine, MDMA, and diphenhydramine.
+The sensitivity and specificity of fentanyl test strips vary depending on the concentration of fentanyl tested, particularly from 10 to 250 ng/mL.

 Synthesis

-Fentanyl is a 4-anilopiperidine class synthetic opioid.
-The synthesis of Fentanyl is accomplished by one of four main methods as reported in scientific literature: the Janssen, Seigfried, Gupta, or Suh method.
+Fentanyl is a 4-anilinopiperidine class synthetic opioid.
+The synthesis of Fentanyl is accomplished by one of four main methods as reported in the scientific literature: the Janssen, Siegfried, Gupta, or Suh method.

-Janssen Method
+Janssen

-The original synthesis as patented in 1964 by Dr. Paul Janssen involves synthesis of benzylfentanyl from N-Benzyl-4-Piperidone.
+The original synthesis as patented in 1964 by Paul Janssen involves the synthesis of benzylfentanyl from N-benzyl-4-Piperidone.
 The resulting benzylfentanyl is used as feedstock to norfentanyl.
-It is norfentanyl that forms the parent opioid upon reaction with phenethyl chloride.
-A portion of the Janssen Method is shown below, in this instance, to synthesize a related opioid.
+It is norfentanyl that forms fentanyl upon reaction with a phenethyl halide.

-Seigfried Method
+Siegfried

-The Seigfried method involves the initial synthesis of N-phenethyl-4-piperidone (NPP).
-This NPP byproduct is reductively aminated to 4-ANPP.
-Fentanyl is produced following the reaction of 4-anilino-N-phenethylpiperidine (4-ANPP) with an acyl chloride.
-The Seigfried method has been used in the early 2000s to manufacture fentanyl in both domestic and foreign clandestine laboratories.
+The Siegfried method, initially described in 1978 and later published on The Hive, involves the initial synthesis of N-phenethyl-4-piperidone (NPP).
+This intermediate is reductively aminated to 4-anilino-N-phenethylpiperidine (4-ANPP).
+Fentanyl is produced following the reaction of 4-ANPP with an acyl chloride.
+The Siegfried method was used in the early 2000s to manufacture fentanyl in clandestine laboratories in the USA and other countries.

-Gupta Method
+Gupta

-The Gupta (or ‘one-pot’) method starts from 4-Piperidone and completely skips the direct use of 4-ANPP/NPP, rather the compounds are formed only as impurities or temporary intermediates.
-In a 2021 study of 318 seized samples, the Gupta method was the predominant synthesis route in samples analyzed by the Fentanyl Profiling Program (FPP).
-The average purity of these Gupta-synthesized samples was 13.6%, with an overall range of 0.2% to 36.4%.
+The Gupta (or 'one-pot') method starts from 4-Piperidone and skips the direct use of 4-ANPP/NPP; rather, the compounds are formed only as impurities or temporary intermediates.
+For the first half of 2021, the U.S. Drug Enforcement Administration found the Gupta method was the predominant synthesis route in their samples of seized fentanyl.
+In 2022, Braga and coworkers described a synthesis of fentanyl involving continuous flow with photoredox catalysis that uses reagents similar to the ones described for the Gupta procedure.

-Suh Method
+Suh

-The Suh (or ‘total synthesis’) method skips the direct use of piperidine precursors in favor of creating the ring system in-situ.
-The portion of this synthesis leading to the in-situ formation of NPP is what is shown below.
+The Suh (or 'total synthesis') method skips the direct use of piperidine precursors in favor of creating the ring system in situ.